Tecnativa/oca-github-bot/README.rst

 * when the version was bumped, generate a wheel and rsync it to the PEP 503 simple index

+``/ocabot migration``, followed by the module name, performing the following:

+* Look for an issue in that repository with the name "Migration to version ``{version}``", where ``{version}`` is the name of the target branch.
+* Add or edit a line in that issue, linking the module to the pull request (PR) and the author of it.
+* TODO: When the PR is merged, the line gets ticked.
+* Put the milestone corresponding to the target branch in the PR.

 TODO (help wanted)
 ------------------